 Another great option for Fashion Revolution Week is this T-Shirt from Vivienne Westwood.
-It reminds people to reuse first and is made with organic cotton.
+It reminds people to reuse first.
+Also, it is made with organic cotton.

 These Tees from Round + Square are perfect for any female related protest that should occur.
-From #MeToo, #TimesUp and beyond, these shirts show your commitment to gender equality and your belief that now is the time to create change.
-They are made ethically in Turkey using GOTS Certified Organic Cotton.
+From, #MeToo, #TimesUp and beyond, these shirts show your commitment to gender equality.
+As well as, your belief that now is the time to create change.
+Plus, they are made ethically in Turkey using GOTS Certified Organic Cotton.

 Simple statements are sometimes the best.
 Pargaard makes their tee’s in eco-friendly and fair conditions.
-The shirt is made from GOTS Certified Organic Cotton and water-based ink.
+Also, the shirt is made from GOTS Certified Organic Cotton and water-based ink.

 Spread the word about the planet with People Tree’s “BBC Earth Whale” tee – in 100% organic certified cotton.
 They say, “Every day we work to accomplish equality for our producers and partners like Assisi who we teamed up with to create this shirt.”

-Everlane has been supporting Equality Now, which has been fighting to promote equal rights for women around the world since 1992, with its Human shirts.
-For every product sold, they donate $5 to Equality Now. #HumanTogether.
-They also have shirts that partner with the ACLU and New York Times to help promote equality and freedom of the press.
+Everlane is supporting Equality Now, which has been fighting to promote equal rights for women around the world since 1992.
+So, every product sold, they donate $5 to Equality Now. #HumanTogether.
+Additionally, they have shirts that partner with the ACLU and New York Times to help promote equality and freedom of the press.

 This shirt from Peri the Label was made from recycled cotton and polyester specifically for the Women’s March.
-But la resistance doesn’t just happen in January!
-A portion of the proceeds goes to support Planned Parenthood.
+However, la resistance doesn’t just happen in January!
+And a portion of the proceeds goes to support Planned Parenthood.

 These t-shirts are all from Prabal Gurung‘s latest collection.
-You might be surprised to learn that he is an advocate for sustainable and ethical fashion.
-All his collections are manufactured ethically in NYC.
-These tees are made with a combination of viscose and organic cotton.
+However, you might be surprised to learn that he is an advocate for sustainable and ethical fashion.
+But, all his collections are manufactured ethically in NYC.
+For example, these tees are made with a combination of viscose and organic cotton.

-The t-shirts benefit different organizations that are often under attack.
-A portion of proceeds will be donated to American Civil Liberties Union, Planned Parenthood, and Shikshya Foundation Nepal.
+Plus, the t-shirts benefit different organizations that are often under attack.
+For instance, a portion of proceeds will be donated to American Civil Liberties Union, Planned Parenthood, and Shikshya Foundation Nepal.

-T-shirts to say how you feel and promote your causes from Nobody Denim that are made ethically in L.A. and use organic cotton in their production?
+T-shirts to say how you feel and promote your causes from Nobody Denim?As well as being made ethically in L.A.?
+Plus, Nobody Denim uses organic cotton in their production?
 Definitely perfect for your next truly ethical protest.